ShakirSofi/johnwlambert.github.io/_posts/2018-12-27-bayes-filter.markdown

   </div>
 </div>

+<a name='bayes-estimator-derivation'></a>
 ## Bayes Estimator Derivation

-We'll now derive the recursion, which iterates upon the previous timesteps.
+We'll now derive the estimator's recursion, which iterates upon the previous timesteps.
 The key insight is that **we can factor Bayes Rule via conditional independence.**

 Suppose we have observed a measurement $$y$$ for $$t-1$$ timesteps.
 In the **previous time step** we had posterior: